krutarththakkar/WebsiteLib/README.md

 * #### You may also contribute by adding external resources in `Resources` or by raising Valid Issues and help us discover and fix them to avoid any trouble for the community

 ![Responsive-Effects.gif](https://www.inventiva.global/wp-content/uploads/2019/05/Inventiva-Responsive-Web-Design.gif)
+## Integrate Your site with simple Code for _high-end designs_ at ease!
 ## 🌟⭐✡🔯✴✳✨🌠🤩 Star this &
 # Happy Contributing